fireant/avxDecimate/readme.md

 Decimation:
 ----------
-This library implements a polyphase FIR decimation filter.
+This library implements a polyphase FIR decimation filter [wikipedia](http://en.wikipedia.org/wiki/Multi-rate_digital_signal_processing#Polyphase_Decomposition).
 The decimation class is used to decimate the input signal by a factor of two.

 Low-pass filter:
 ---------------